Rock Bottom Remainders: History

-The Remainders was founded by Kathi Kamen Goldmark in 1992.
-Goldmark was then a musician whose day job was in book publicity.
-Through this, she met many prolific authors.
-One day while driving one of the authors around, she hit upon the idea of starting a band with them.
-It stuck.
-The Remainders' first performance was in 1992 at the American Booksellers Association convention in Anaheim, California.
-A review of the concert in The Washington Post referred to it as "the most heavily promoted musical debut since The Monkees."
+The Remainders was founded in 1992 by Kathi Kamen Goldmark a musician whose day job was in book publicity.
+She met many authors through her work, and one day while driving one of the authors around, she hit upon the idea of starting a band with them.
+The Remainders first performed in May 1992 at the American Booksellers Association convention in Anaheim, California.
+A review of the concert in The Washington Post called it as "the most heavily promoted musical debut since The Monkees."

-In his memoir On Writing, Stephen King described the Remainders' performances as energetic if sloppy due to the limited music skill of himself and some other writers, and perhaps reminiscent of a bar band when augmented by a few professional musicians.: '...with a couple of “ringer” musicians on sax and drums (plus, in the early days, our musical guru, Al Kooper, at the heart of the group), we sounded pretty good.
+In his memoir On Writing, Stephen King described the Remainders' performances as energetic, if sloppy, due to the limited music skill of himself and some other writers, and perhaps reminiscent of a bar band when augmented by a few professional musicians.
+King wrote that "with a couple of 'ringer' musicians on sax and drums (plus, in the early days, our musical guru, Al Kooper, at the heart of the group), we sounded pretty good.
 You’d pay to hear us.
-Not a lot, not U2 or E Street Band prices, but maybe what the oldtimers call “roadhouse money."'
-Dave Barry later joked "We played music by what I call the Rumor Method, wherein from time to time an alarming rumor went around the band: There might have been a chord change.
+Not a lot, not U2 or E Street Band prices, but maybe what the oldtimers call 'roadhouse money'."
+Dave Barry later joked, "We played music by what I call the Rumor Method, wherein from time to time an alarming rumor went around the band: There might have been a chord change.
 This prompted everybody to change to a new chord.
 Although not necessarily the same new chord."

-The Remainders also played at the opening of the Rock and Roll Hall of Fame in Cleveland, Ohio, in 1995.
+In 1995, The Remainders played at the opening of the Rock and Roll Hall of Fame in Cleveland, Ohio.

-In April 2010, they began the Wordstock Tour presented by the Pearson Foundation and We Give Books, benefiting the children and schools of Haiti.
+In April 2010, they launched the Wordstock Tour presented by the Pearson Foundation and We Give Books, benefiting the children and schools of Haiti.

 The Remainders gave their last concert on June 23, 2012, at the annual conference of the American Library Association in Anaheim, where they played their first concert 20 years before.
 The event, co-sponsored by ProQuest, raised money for library and information science scholarships.

-The Remainders last performed together on the August 6, 2012, episode of The Late Late Show with Craig Ferguson, on which both Stephen King and Dave Barry were guests (although the segment was taped in June 2012 when the band was in town for the ALA concert).
+The Remainders' last performance was taped within days of the concert, then aired on the August 6, 2012, episode of The Late Late Show with Craig Ferguson, on which Stephen King and Dave Barry were guests.